garystafford/pyspark-setup-demo/README.md

-# PySpark / Jupyter Notebook Demo
+# Jupyter Notebook PySpark Demo

 Demo of [PySpark](http://spark.apache.org/docs/2.4.0/api/python/pyspark.html) and [Jupyter Notebook](http://jupyter.org/) with the [Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/).
 Complete information for this project can be found by reading the related blog post, [Getting Started with PySpark for Big Data Analytics, using Jupyter Notebooks and Docker
 ](http://wp.me/p1RD28-61V)